named-data/NDN-CCL-API/data.rst

 Data.getSignature Method
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Get the data packet's signature object.
-If not null, the object is a subclass of Signature such as Sha256WithRsaSignature
+Get the data packet's :ref:`Signature <Signature>` object.
+If not null, the object is a subclass of Signature such as :ref:`Sha256WithRsaSignature <Sha256WithRsaSignature>`

 :[C++]: